About BEAM

 Evidence of persistent, large and increasing mortality gaps between Non-Hispanic Black and all other birthing people in the U.S., along with patient surveys and personal stories, highlight the role of racism in contributing to health care inequities.[1,2] Research points to persistent race-associated differences in outcomes among birthing people and existing quality measures are inadequate to highlight gaps and opportunities in this area.
 [2-4] Despite recent efforts to promote birth equity, there currently is no framework describing practices and standards for equity-centered measurement.

-In a joint effort, the National Committee for Quality Assurance (NCQA) and Reproductive Health Impact: The Collaborative for Equity and Justice (RH Impact) have partnered for the Birth Equity Accountability through Measurement (BEAM) initiative.
+In a joint effort, the National Committee for Quality Assurance (NCQA) and The Praxis Project have partnered for the Birth Equity Accountability through Measurement (BEAM) initiative.
 The BEAM initiative aims to create, test, and implement a quality measurement approach that aligns levels of the health care system towards birth equity.

 Novel to this work is the purposeful centering of the voices of Black birthing people as a foundation for birth equity measurement.